Make use of endless SMB marketing opportunities

-Conduct regular internet searches on your company name or major services.
+Conduct regular Internet searches on your company name or major services.
 Do past clients or prospects have blogs?
-What they have to relate gives you a good idea of where you went wrong, and what you’ve gotten right.
+What they have to relate gives you a good idea of where you went wrong and what you’ve gotten right.
 Address issues, but build on your strengths.
-Encourage feedback following all of your SMB interactions.
+Encourage feedback following all of your SMB marketing interactions.

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!